STAT testing

 STAT testing overview

-• Establishing a diagnosis during an acute crisis.
+- Establishing a diagnosis during an acute crisis.

-• To monitor the clinical status of an acute patient with a known diagnosis.
+- To monitor the clinical status of an acute patient with a known diagnosis.

-Our laboratory aims for rapid turnaround times for all specimens in order to provide the best possible care for all patients.
+Our laboratory aims for rapid turnaround times for all specimens to provide the best possible care for all patients.
 To accommodate STAT requests and ensure appropriate staffing, requests must be made as soon as possible after a test is ordered.
 Ordering laboratories must discuss the clinical indication for STAT testing with our BGL laboratory directors, who determine when STAT testing is approved.

-Tests for which results are expected to provide the most clinical significance given the patient’s history and current presentation will be prioritized as STAT.
+Tests for which results are expected to provide the most clinical significance, given the patient’s history and current presentation, will be prioritized as STAT.

 STAT testing request process